Azquelt/gradle-workshop/index.md

 mainClassName = 'uk.co.azquelt.simplecalc.Main'
 ```

-From the gradle tasks view, build the project again.
+From the Gradle tasks view, build the project again.

 In our project, we should now have `build/distributions/gradle-workshop.zip` which contains a zipped up directory with a script to run our application.

 Although gradle-workshop is a descriptive name for the project, it's not a great name for the built application so let's change that.
 The [application plugin page][application plugin] notes that it adds some properties which we can find on the [Project API][api application properties].
 This tells us that there is an `applicationName` property which we can set.
 Similarly, on the [Java Plugin page][java properties] we find the `archivesBaseName` property which will control the name of our compiled jar.

 Set both of these properties in the gradle.build file:

 ```
-applicationName = 'simple-calc'
+applicationName = 'simple-calculator'
 archivesBaseName = applicationName
 ```

-Build the project again, and we see that everything is now named `simple-calc` instead of `gradle-workshop`
+Build the project again, and we see that everything is now named `simple-calculator` instead of `gradle-workshop`

 # Running integration tests